AdamKyle/lucid-scripts/src/lucid/states/header.md

  *
  * stat: which stat should we increase?
- * amount: the percentage in a decimal form, eg: 0.01 is 1% */
+ * amount: the percentage in a decimal form, eg: 0.01 is 1%
+ * action: increase or decrease by the amount set.
+ */